-A 12-item open book quiz will be given and then discussed in class as we begin each chapter.
-A twelve minute time limit will be strictly enforced.
-Although the quizzes are open book, preparation is necessary: you will not have time to read the text as you take it!
+A 12-item open book quiz (with a 12-minute time limit) will be given and then discussed in class as we begin each chapter.
+Although the quizzes are open book, preparation is necessary: you will not have time to read the text for the first time as you take it!
 There will be no opportunity to make up quizzes.
-There will be 8 quizzes given over the course of the semester.
-Any points earned over 80 points (out of the 96 points possible) will be applied as extra credit to test grades.
+However, you will only need to earn 80 out of a possible 96 points to get 100% for your overall 'Quizzes' grade.
+Any points earned over 80 points will be applied as extra credit to test grades.